rlmoser99/ruby_rspec_TOP/contents.md

 ## Review TOP resources to make sure that this material is consistent:
 http://www.betterspecs.org/
++++ Check to see consistent use of describe and context

 ## Check out TOP student project.
 To see if there is something that I don't understand yet, like:
 game.instance_variable_set